khadakhan/taski/README.md

 # Taski
 The simplest application for planning your tasks.
+This project consists of a backend application on Django and a frontend application on React.

 The application has two lists depending on the task status:
 * completed
 * not completed